Blog

 5. Maintaining Continuous Operations

-While it’s difficult to calculate the exact cost of downtime, your business still incurs financial loss when you’re unable to continue operating as normal.
+While it’s difficult to calculate the exact cost of downtime, it’s no secret that your business can incur some major financial losses when you’re unable to continue operating as normal.
 And while downtime can stem from multiple factors, the most common cause is cyberattacks.

-After an attack starts, the clock is ticking.
+Once an attack starts, the clock starts ticking.
 Regardless of what your infrastructure looks like, there’s a dollar amount associated with every second.
-To reduce expenses associated with cybercrime, you want to establish a proactive stance on cybersecurity.
-But on top of that, by maintaining continuous operations, you also reinforce customer trust and employee morale.
+To reduce expenses associated with cybercrime, establishing a proactive stance on cybersecurity is critical.
+But on top of that, by maintaining continuous operations, you also reinforce stakeholder trust.

 6. Safeguarding Intellectual Property